 You no longer allow it to trigger you, to do those things.
 You no longer allow it to touch you off, and take you down to the middle brain, the limbic brain, the reactive brain.
 You no longer allow those things to happen, and it’s not going to happen overnight but the beauty is you have today to work on it.
 You have what you just learned over the last hour to help guide you a little more, and what it comes down to is practice, practice, practice and it is as simple.
 I loved— Harold was turning it into this big thing that’s going on in his mind when the reality is, yeah, that’s your story and that’s how you’re trying to figure it out, with a car.
 But it doesn’t have to be that complicated, it is actually quite simple.
 It is allowing yourself to no longer be triggered or be stimulated or putting, clinging, or resisting anything that happens inside of you.

 It’s now allowing you to let that stuff bubble up and just go out.
 Go out.
 You don’t engage in it, you don’t try to fix it, you don’t say, “Oh why do I have this ego?”
 None of that matters.
 What matters is simply the process of letting go and practice, practice, practice.
 If you want to get in great shape to be able to lift weights, you got to do it three times a week.
-If you want to basically create mental health you’ve got to do it every day, and do it in small amounts, that’s why just moments of meditation, deep breathing, stopping during your day several times and just sensing where you are right now.
+If you want to basically create mental health you’ve got to do it every day, and do it in small amounts.
+That’s why just moments of meditation, deep breathing, stopping during your day several times, and just sensing where you are right now.
 Where is your breathing?
 Fast and shallow and contracted?
-That means you got something going on, that stored trauma’s hit you, and you’re thinking about it.
+That means you’ve got something going on.
+That stored trauma’s hit you, and you’re thinking about it.
 And that voice in your head, because remember the voice in your head is nothing more than that energy trying to get up and get out, and your ego wants to repress it because it wants to create comfort for you, that the world is a certain way, and the biggest realization you can have is the world is the way the world is.

 You have very little control over it.
 It’s how you respond to the world that will determine the outcome of how you are inside because the human predictum is one of suffering, because we’re using 10,000 year old programming.
 Not— now upgrading it to understand that Stop, Challenging, Choose, human transformational technology can help us really gain freedom.
 First, we basically need to find ourselves and then we need to free ourselves, that’s what liberation is about. [crosstalk 00:55:41]